Technology

 is then added to TECH.DISPLAY.DEFAULT_DISPLAY_STYLE_SET

-Here is a simplified example - the same technique is used in the silicon photonics technology.
+Here is a simplified example - the same technique is used in the si_fab technology.

 Materials